operation404/boneyard-drawing-tools/README.md

 The second tool controls fill settings.
 The menu for fill contains options for changing fill color, opacity, and fill type.

 <img src="https://github.com/operation404/boneyard-drawing-tools/blob/master/images/fill_example.png?raw=true" width=25%>

+## TODO
+- [ ] Add ability to open the menu by some modified click, such as ctrl-click.
+Need to find a modifier key that isn't used by drawing tools already.
+- [ ] Modify button style so that rather than a brush or paint can icon, the buttons have a box showing the current stroke or fill color.